More Winter Weather Leads to Heavy Snow, Canceled Flights And, in Florida, Falling Iguanas

 A huge swath of the U.S. from the Gulf Coast into New England was mired in extra-cold temperatures Sunday after a bomb cyclone brought heavy snow and hundreds of flight cancellations to North Carolina, flurries and falling iguanas in Florida, and more misery for thousands who are still without power from last weekend's ice storm in the South.

-The Tampa-St. Petersburg area in Florida saw snow flurries and temperatures in the 20s in the Panhandle and 30s in South Florida on Sunday morning, Mullinax said.
+The Tampa-St. Petersburg area in Florida saw snow flurries, while temperatures dropped to the 20s in the Panhandle and 30s in South Florida on Sunday morning, Mullinax said.
 That left cold-stunned iguanas lying prostrate and motionless on the ground.
 Iguanas in South Florida go dormant in the cold and though they usually wake when temperatures warm, the reptiles can die after more than a day of extreme cold.

 The cold also left ice on strawberries and oranges in the state.
 Farmers in Florida sometimes spray water on fruit trees and berry plants to protect them from the cold.